resthub/resthub.org/backbone-stack.rst

 Force synchronization
 #####################

-Synchronization of a given model (in fact, on a given class name) could be forced by using a dedicated Resthub.Validation namespace function: ``forceSynchroForClass``.
+Synchronization of a given model (in fact, on a given class name) could be forced using a dedicated ``Resthub.Validation`` namespace function: ``forceSynchroForClass``.

 .. code-block:: javascript